doriordan/skuber/docs/GUIDE.md

 Note that both of the examples above watch only those events which have a later resource version than the latest applicable when the watch was created - this ensures that only current events are sent to the watch, historic ones are ignored - this is probably what you want.

-### Extensions
+### API Groups

-Client support for Kubernetes v1.1 and later [Extensions Group API](http://kubernetes.io/docs/api/#api-groups) features is enabled by adding a couple of import statements to the standard Skuber imports:
+Kubernetes supports a core API group and some named API groups.
+The standard Skuber import statements above support the core group.
+Client support for some [non-core API group](http://kubernetes.io/docs/api/#api-groups) features can be enabled by adding a couple of import statements to the standard Skuber imports e.g.

     // standard Skuber imports to support the "core API" group import skuber._
     import skuber.json.format._

-    // additional imports to support the Extensions API group import skuber.ext._
+    // additional imports to support the "extensions" API group import skuber.ext._
     import skuber.json.ext.format._